Angelo8828/laravel-8-sample/README.md

 ### About
-Sample project written on Laravel 8 with sample event handling, automated tests and API returns.
+Test project written on Laravel 8 with sample event handling, automated tests and API returns.
 Please see `tests` directory to check how the app works.

 ### Prerequisites
 * Docker